ankushsaha18/CODEBUZZ/README.md

 - Collect static files
 - Run database migrations

+## Proctoring Functionality

+The application includes proctoring functionality that uses computer vision libraries (MediaPipe and OpenCV) for face detection.
+These libraries are optional and only needed if you want to use the proctoring features.

+If these libraries cannot be installed during deployment, the proctoring functionality will be automatically disabled, but the rest of the application will work normally.

 ## Troubleshooting

 ### Common Deployment Issues

 1. **Package Installation Errors**:
    - If you encounter issues with package installation, ensure you're using Python 3.9
-   - The requirements.txt has been updated with compatible package versions
+   - The requirements.txt has been updated to make computer vision libraries optional

 2. **Static Files Issues**:
    - Make sure `python manage.py collectstatic` has been run